 - Same as their enclosing declarative region

 - Objects are always declared within some declarative region

+- Objects can not be library items

 - No static etc. directives as in C

 - Objects declared within any subprogram

 - Exist only while subprogram executes

 '''

 procedure Library_Subprogram is

 X : Integer;

 Y : Float;

 begin

 ...

 end Library_Subprogram;

 '''